secretnodes/secretnodes.org/docs/readme.md

 ## About Secretnodes.org

-Established in 2018, secretnodes.org is a grasssrouts organization with a focus on data privacy, data ownership, and a primary committment to supporting the Secret ecosystem being developed by [enigma](https://enigma.co).
+Established in 2018, secretnodes.org is a grasssrouts organization with a focus on data privacy, data ownership, and a primary commitment to supporting the Secret ecosystem being developed by [enigma](https://enigma.co).
 We ❤️ Privacy Projects.

 Interested in staking your SCRT with us?
 [Stake!](https://secretnodes.org/#/stake).